-Bank has put in place mitigating / hedging measures prescribed by Investment Policy, ALM Policy, Market Risk Management Policy and Derivatives Policy.
-Risk profiles are analyzed and mitigating strategies/ hedging process are suggested and operationalized by Treasury Department with the approval of Senior Level Committees.
+Bank has put in place mitigating / hedging measures prescribed by Investment Forex and derivative Policy, ALM Policy, Market Risk Management Policy.
+Risk profiles are analyzed, and mitigating strategies/ hedging process are suggested and operationalized by Treasury Department with the approval of Senior Level Committees.